Convert Meal Plan Images with Python, OpenCV, and Tesseract

 OCR works best on high-contrast images that might look strange to humans but are easy to work with by computers.

-To create this image, we’ll use dilation and erosion to remove artifacts from the letters:
+To create this image, we’ll use dilation and erosion2 to remove artifacts from the letters:

 grayscale = cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)